pengjiz/pengjiz.com/content/en/r-nse.md

 bring more problems than Lisp macros, which usually only generate code.

-If you look at the documentation of `subset`, you will be warned that the function should be used interactively and may have "unanticipated consequences".
+If you look at the documentation of `subset`, you will be warned that the function should be used interactively and may have "unanticipated consequences."
 Here is such a case:

 ```r